 1. Celiac disease and gluten intolerance

-Celiac disease is an autoimmune disease to gluten, a protein found in the grains wheat, barley and rye.
-About 1% of the population suffers with celiac disease and unfortunately it’s estimated that over 80% of the people with celiac disease are undiagnosed.
+Celiac disease is an autoimmune disease to gluten, a protein found in the grains wheat, barley, and rye.
+About 1% of the population suffers from Celiac disease and unfortunately, it’s estimated that over 80% of the people with Celiac disease are undiagnosed.

-You can screen for celiac disease with a simple blood test but we do not have any reliable testing for GI as of yet.
-Treatment for both conditions is elimination of all gluten-containing foods from your diet.
-Lindsey was suffering with gluten intolerance and once all the gluten was eliminated from her diet, her migraines dramatically improved.
+You can screen for Celiac disease with a simple blood test, but we do not have any reliable testing for GI as of yet.
+Treatment for both conditions is the elimination of all gluten-containing foods from your diet.

 2. Magnesium deficiency

-This may play a role in the occurrence of migraines in up to 50% of the people who suffer with this condition.
+This may play a role in the occurrence of migraines in up to 50% of the people who suffer from this condition.
 (An excellent summary of this research was published in 2012.)

 Magnesium is essential for a wide range of functions in the body and unfortunately, it’s easy to become deficient in magnesium and difficult to measure with a blood test.

-The foods highest in magnesium — halibut, mackerel, boiled spinach, bran breakfast cereal and nuts such as almonds, cashews and pumpkin seeds — are not foods that typically make up much of our diets.
+The foods highest in magnesium, such as halibut, mackerel, boiled spinach, bran breakfast cereal, and nuts such as almonds, cashews, and pumpkin seeds, are not foods that typically make up much of our diets.

-I encourage my patients suffering with migraines to make the necessary dietary changes and to supplement with between 250 and 500mg of magnesium a day.
+I encourage my patients suffering from migraines to make the necessary dietary changes and to supplement with between 250 and 500mg of magnesium a day.